privacyguides/privacyguides.org/docs/email.en.md

     StartMail has [zero access encryption at rest](https://www.startmail.com/en/whitepaper/#_Toc458527835), using their "user vault" system.
 When you log in, the vault is opened, and the email is then moved to the vault out of the queue where it is decrypted by the corresponding private key.

     StartMail supports importing [contacts](https://support.startmail.com/hc/en-us/articles/360006495557-Import-contacts) however, they are only accessible in the webmail and not through protocols such as [CalDAV](https://en.wikipedia.org/wiki/CalDAV).
-Contacts are also not stored using zero knowledge encryption, so a [standalone option](calendar-contacts.md) may be more appropriate.
+Contacts are also not stored using zero knowledge encryption.

 ??? success "Email Encryption"